tflem/TaskPlanify/README.md

 # Task Planify

-> A task planning application, which features or will feature the following:
+> A task planning application, which features the following tools:

+* Ruby 2.5.1 -- It's Getting Faster!
+* Continuous Integration: Travis
 * Ruby on Rails 5
 * HTML and Sass
 * PostgreSQL